oroinc/documentation/commerce/user_guide/customers/customers/index.rst

 Export
 ~~~~~~

-You can export the customer details in the .csv format:
+You can export the customer details in the .csv format following the :ref:`Exporting Bulk Items <export-bulk-items>` guide.

-1. Select the items to export using check boxes at the beginning of the corresponding rows.
-You can filter the list and use the **Select All** option in the table header, if necessary.
-2. Click **Export**.

-.. comment TODO clarify the remaining part of the procedure.

-Later you can import the updated or processed customer information using import as described below.

 Import
 ~~~~~~

-.. include:: /user_guide/getting_started/common_actions/import_customers.rst
-   :start-after: start
+You can import the bulk details of updated or processed customer information in the .csv format following the steps described in the :ref:`Importing Customer <import-customers>` guide.

 .. finish